Harrisonburg Veterinary Center

 When not in the hospital, Dr. Oelstrom enjoys many outdoor activities (beach-going, skiing, camping) with her husband, two children, and her “Mississippi mutt”, Obi.

-Dr. Bond graduated from Christopher Newport University with a Bachelor of Science in cellular, molecular, and physiological biology.
+Dr. Akers graduated from Christopher Newport University with a Bachelor of Science in cellular, molecular, and physiological biology.
 She continued her studies at the Virginia-Maryland College of Veterinary Medicine where she earned her doctor of veterinary medicine degree.
-Dr. Bond loves working together with pets and their families to formulate a successful treatment plan.
+Dr. Akers loves working together with pets and their families to formulate a successful treatment plan.
 She is very passionate about client education and fully believes no one knows their pets better than their parents.
 Working at Anicira, she enjoys being able to provide medical and surgical care to animals that might not otherwise receive it.
-Outside of work, you can find Dr. Bond working out at Crossfit Harrisonburg and hiking with her dog.
+Outside of work, you can find Dr. Akers working out at Crossfit Harrisonburg and hiking with her dog.
 She has a soft spot for male orange tabby cats and has three of her own named Finn, Killua, and Gojo.
 Her dog, Lucy, came from a shelter in West Virginia and was the first dog she performed a spay surgery on during vet school.

 Dr. Artale graduated from UNC-Wilmington with a degree in biology and a minor in chemistry.
 She then received her Doctorate in Veterinary Medicine from the Virginia-Maryland College of Veterinary Medicine.
 Dr. Artale enjoys treating patients for a wide variety of reasons that they visit Anicira.
 She is most interested in soft-tissue surgery and dentistry procedures.
 When she is not at work, Dr. Artale spends her time riding four-wheelers and kayaking in local rivers.
 She enjoys spending time with her family and taking her nieces and nephew fishing and crawfishing.
 Dr. Artale shares her life with two beloved dogs Biddy, a Saint Bernard, and Dori, a chocolate Poodle mix.